Credit: The Sex Pistols, April 1976. Credit: PT MADDEN

 Punk was a movement that shook the world in the late 1970s and changed culture forever.
 Its provocative, frenzied roots were in the New York underground, before it emerged triumphant, kicking and screaming at the top of the British pop charts, inspiring and appalling people in equal measure.

-Fifty years ago, on November 6, 1975, the Sex Pistols gave their first, appropriately chaotic, performance at Saint Martin’s College of Art and within a few months the spirit and attitude of Punk had been let loose.
+Just over fifty years ago, on November 6, 1975, the Sex Pistols gave their first, appropriately chaotic, performance at Saint Martin’s College of Art and within a few months the spirit and attitude of Punk had been let loose.

-Followed by a book signing.
+Followed by a book signing and DJ Chris Sullivan.

 Your support